How to clean leather shoes and keep them looking great for less

 I use WD40 on my shoes at work.
 They do not shine because they are work shoes.
 Just clean off the dirt, mud, etc and spray it on and rub it in a little.
 It seems to make them softer and more water repellent.
 Certainly they look better.

-I have found the best method is to clean the leather with "Saddle Soap", let it dry, then condition with "Mink Oil".
+I have found the best method for cleaning leather is to use "Saddle Soap", let it dry, then condition with "Mink Oil".
 Both of these items are in round cans that can be found where shoe polish is sold.
 This leaves the leather soft and rich looking without being greasy.

 Kristen of Kansas City